rptcloud/azure_terraform/18-vmss.md

 We will start with a few of the basic resources needed.

-Create a `main.tf` file to hold our configuration.

 ### Create Variables

 Create a file `variables.tf` and add the following configuration: